illhoshi/CS5OW/README.md

-# cs50w
+# CS50W
-ESTE VA A SER EL GITHUB DE MI PROYECTO CON EL CS50W
+This will be the repository of my usage of CS50W